nambro/solo-my-first-webpage/README.md

 ## Known Bugs

-_{Currently in conceptual alpha.
-Working on debugging Canvas LMS and FLOE wordpress plug in }_
+_Currently in conceptual alpha.
+Working on debugging Canvas LMS and FLOE wordpress plug in. _

 ## Support and contact details

-_{Eric Nambo, Accessibility Advocate & Web Programmer}_
+_Eric Nambo, Accessibility Advocate & Web Programmer_

 ## Technologies Used